Becky Hill: 2020–2022: Only Honest on the Weekend

 On 5 August 2022, Hill collaborated with British DJ Joel Corry on the song "History".

-2023–present: Believe Me Now?
+2023–2025: Believe Me Now?

-On 2 May 2023, Hill announced the lead single "Side Effects" released on 12 May 2023, a collaboration with Lewis Thompson from her upcoming second studio album; the song reached 35 on the UK Singles Chart.
-She later confirmed the album was slated for release in 2024.

-On 14 July 2023, Hill released "Disconnect" with English DJ duo Chase & Status as the second single from her upcoming second album.
+On 2 May 2023, Hill announced "Side Effects", a collaboration with Lewis Thompson, as the lead single from her, back-then, upcoming second studio album.
+It was released on 12 May, and peaked at number 35 on the UK Singles Chart.
+She later confirmed the album was scheduled for release in 2024.
+On 14 July, Hill released "Disconnect" with English DJ duo Chase & Status as the second single from her sophomore album.
 The song became her sixth top ten hit in the UK.

 In January 2024, Hill toured New Zealand and Australia for the first time, performing shows in Auckland, Melbourne and Sydney.
 While on tour, she released the single "Never Be Alone", which features Australian-born DJ Sonny Fodera.
+On 28 March, Hill released the song "Outside of Love" as the album’s fourth single.
+On 1 May, "Right Here" was released as the fifth single from the album.
+On 24 May, Hill released the song "True Colours" with British singer-songwriter Self Esteem as the sixth single from the album.

+Hill's second studio album, titled Believe Me Now? was officially released on 31 May, alongside a seventh single, "Multiply".
+On 29 November, Hill released a remix version of "Swim" with American DJ and producer MK as the eighth single from the album.

+In 2025, Hill re-issued the album, including a new song titled "Indestructible" with Andy C. That same year, she collaborated with Swedish DJ Alesso, on the track "Surrender".
+On September 26, it was announced that Hill would be supporting American singer Katy Perry on her European leg of The Lifetimes Tour.

+2026–present: Rebecca

+On 13 April 2026, Hill teased the song "Hands On Me" as the lead single from her upcoming third studio album.
+The song was released on 29 April.
+On 13 May 2026, Hill announced that she will release the single "More!
+More!
+More!" on 27 May 2026.
+On the same day as the single's premiere, Hill announced the title of her third studio album, Rebecca.
+On 10 September 2026, Hill delayed the album to 13 November 2026.

+Artistry

+Style

+Music critics generally describe Hill's music style as pop, dance, drum and bass, dance-pop, and house.